 Binary (or more) star systems are said to be common: the best number I've found is that roughly third of all star systems have two or more stars.
 They are extremely useful in the study of stellar physics, both to use the orbital dynamics for Stellar Parameter Determination, and for those close enough to interact further, giving additional situations to observe, to infer and test the physics of Stellar Structure.

 A system can have three or more stars.
-The term Multiple Star System is sometimes reserved for this case.
+The term Multiple Star System is sometimes reserved for this case, and the phrase Higher-Order Multiple Star System is sometimes used.

 A common classification of binary stars is based on the method by which they were determined to be binary: